Margaret Morgan (slave): Trial

 The effect of the Supreme Court decision was that it would make it easier for slaveholders to apprehend people in free states, and it would be harder to prosecute state personal liberty laws.
 Some states enacted laws that forbid officials with carrying out the Fugitive Slave Act of 1793, which then resulted in creation of the national Fugitive Slave Act of 1850, which made it easier to catch fugitive slaves and made it illegal and more dangerous for people, like those who had been conductors on the Underground Railroad to assist fugitive slaves.

 The fate of Margaret Morgan and her children is unclear.
 There are records that show that Morgan and her children were sold to a slaveholder from the south.
 Judge Stevenson Archer is not noted to have sanctioned the sale.
-The are records, as well, that show that Morgan and her children lived in Cecil County, Maryland until about 1870.
+There are records, as well, that show that Morgan and her children lived in Cecil County, Maryland until about 1870.
 Those sold to the south were believed to have returned to Maryland at some point.
 After that, they went south or west of Maryland or were sold to another slaveholder.
 She may have had a son who escaped from his slaveholder in Maryland.
 On June 8, 1857, a newspaper ad stated that 21 year-old Edward Morgan was a runaway and that $500 would be paid for his return.
 The Maryland State Archives, however, states that there were no known transactions for the sale of the family.
 There was no evidence that the Ashmores lived in Harford County after 1830.